icebob/moleculer-java-site/src/moleculer-web.md

     public RequestProcessor install(RequestProcessor next, Tree config) {

-        // Create new AbstractRequestProcessor or return "null", this is
+        // Create new "RequestProcessor" or return "null", this is
         // decided by the "config" which contains the Action parameters.
+        // If you return "null", you won't install Middleware for the Action.

         return new AbstractRequestProcessor(next) {
             public void service(WebRequest req, WebResponse rsp) throws Exception {